Skip to content

 {

-provider: "stripe" | "github" | "shopify" | "twilio" | "slack" | "paddle" | "linear" | "sendgrid" | "clerk" | "vercel" | "gitlab" | "standard-webhooks";
+provider: "stripe" | "github" | "shopify" | "twilio" | "slack" | "paddle" | "linear" | "clerk" | "vercel" | "gitlab" | "typeform" | "standard-webhooks" | "meta" | "lemonsqueezy" | "coinbase-commerce" | "razorpay" | "cal" | "intercom" | "telegram" | "square" | "hubspot" | "mailgun" | "calendly" | "mux" | "sentry" | "bitbucket";

 secret: string;

-url?: string; // Required for twilio
+url?: string; // Required for twilio, square, and hubspot

 }